hidaaf/Identification-of-rice-varieties-using-ML-algorithms/README.md

 ## Part 3 : Performance estimation

-Using the previously gathered and standardized data, we performed the following steps to test the performance of the cosen models:
+Using the previously gathered and standardized data, we performed the following steps to test the performance of the chosen models:

 - Estimate the performance of each model using nested cross validation (Using 10-fold cross validation for outer and 5-fold repeated cross validation with 3 repetitions for inner loop)
 - Select the best model in the inner loop using the hyperparameter combinations and ranges defined in the previous step